uh-kay/python_practice/Python Crash Course/Chapter 10/exercise_list.md

 an approximation because it will also count words such as 'then' and 'there'.
 Try counting 'the ', with a space in the string, and see how much lower your count is.

+## 10-11.
+Favorite Number:
+Write a program that prompts for the user’s favorite number.
+Use json.dumps() to store this number in a file.
+Write a separate pro- gram that reads in this value and prints the message “I know your favorite number!
+It’s _____.”